 Note: If the vehicle is already taxed, you will also need to submit the current Tax Disc for the vheicle to enable us to issue a new disc with the colour.

-The details of the replacement engine will need to be certified by a garage in Section 5 of RF111 Change of Particulars Form.
+The details of the replacement engine will need to be certified by the main dealer in Section 5 of RF111 Change of Particulars Form.
 The remainder of the RF111 Change of Particulars Form will need to be completed by the registered owner of the vehicle and submitted to the Motor Tax Office, along with the Registration Certificate for the vehicle and the relevant fee.

 If you are changing the tax class of your vehicle, e.g. from Private to Goods, or Goods to Private etc., you will need to complete the RF111 Change of Particulars Form and submit to the Motor Tax Office, along with the Registration Certificate for the vehicle, along with all other relevant documentation in relation to the new Tax Class.
 This information is available in the Tax Information Section of this website.